Best Water Filters for London 2026 — Hard Water, PFAS, Lead & The Thames Water Crisis Explained

 Whether you choose to filter is a personal decision.
 But it should be a genuinely informed one.

-The comparisons and information on this page exist because we believe everyone deserves the complete picture about what's in their water — not just the reassuring headline.
-Our water companies do exactly what they're legally required to do and meet every standard set by the governing authority.
+The comparisons and information on this page exist because we believe everyone deserves the complete picture about what is in their water — not just the reassuring headline.
+Our water companies do exactly what they are legally required to do and meet every standard set by the governing authority.
 But standards are set by governments, and governments balance many competing interests.

-Think of it this way: I was told I didn't need to wear a mask in public places.
+I was told I did not need to wear a mask in public places.
 I wore one anyway — because the decision about my family's health is mine to make, not a committee's.
 Filtering your water works the same way.
 The choice is yours.
-We just want to make sure it's a genuinely informed one.
+We just want to make sure it is a genuinely informed one.

 London Water Hardness by Area